wunderwuzzi23/firefox-cookiemonster/README.md

 What inspired me to research and build this?
 Go check out [Cookie Crimes](https://github.com/defaultnamehere/cookie_crimes) for Chrome by @mangopdf.

-## Background and more Info about Browser Remote Debugging
+## Background and more info about browser remote debugging

 There is more background info about the tool and browser remote debugging on my blog at: